shaffex/shaffex.github.io/README.md

 Welcome to **MagicUI**, a revolutionary user interface framework designed with performance and flexibility in mind.

+## Platform Support

+MagicUI is fully compatible with all Apple platforms:
+- iOS
+- macOS
+- tvOS
+- watchOS
+- visionOS

+This universal compatibility ensures you can use the same framework across your entire Apple ecosystem.

+## Versatile Usage

+MagicUI can be implemented anywhere SwiftUI is supported, making it perfect for:
+- Local UI components
+- Remote dynamic interfaces
+- Widgets and complications
+- Live Activities
+- App Intents
+- App Clips
+- Watch complications
+- Vision apps

 ## Ultra Lightweight

 MagicUI is incredibly lightweight.
 We've stripped it down to the essentials, making it a perfect choice for projects where every kilobyte counts.